PiyushMewada/HandR-bot/README.md

 ## Text Commands:
 - +headout: Displays the 'aight imma head out' gif.
 - +megamoto: Sends a bunch of moto moto emojis.
+- +poll: Creates a poll.
+People can vote by reacting to the message.
 - +ping: Replies with Pong! to test if bot is online.
 - +server: Displays server information.
 - +sonicsays *text*: Gets Sonic to say the message.